rdplus2015/resources/backend/java/variables.md

 }
 ```

-## Summary
-Wrapper classes allow primitive types to be "wrapped" in objects, which is useful for collections and taking advantage of the utility methods provided by wrapper classes.

 ## 6. Getting User Input (Using Scanner Class)

 - To retrieve input from the user, use the `Scanner` class.